Picture Of Reese Witherspoon In Workout Attire Makes Some Fans Think She Peed Her Pants

-Reese Witherspoon – known for looking exceptionally young despite being in her 40’s – cause a bit of a social media storm after posting a picture of herself posing with Pink while working on stunts for her docu-series.
+Reese Witherspoon, known for looking exceptionally young despite being in her 40s, cause a bit of a social media storm after posting a picture of herself posing with Pink while working on stunts for her docu-series.

 According to Hollywood Life, fans who started to examine the photo a little closer noticed it appeared as if Witherspoon had a little accident and may have peed her pants during the stunt.
 Dressed in fitness clothing, Reese posted in what looked like a pirouette with one leg hiked up in the air.
 It was the darker grey color on the inside of her pants that caught the eyes of her fans as they begin to question if it was a wet stain.